About the course

-Offers will be conditional on satisfactory outcome of a Disclosure & Barring Service check (£52) and an occupational health check (£20) both administered through the university after an offer is accepted.
+Offers will be conditional on satisfactory outcome of a Disclosure & Barring Service check and an occupational health check both administered by the school after an offer is accepted.

 We want you to have passion and enthusiasm.
 We need trainees who can engage and inspire students to a love of learning, who are:

 *open to learn about children’s physical/social/emotional/cognitive needs and how these can affect behaviour;

 *in good health with the ability to cope with stress.
 Teaching is incredibly rewarding, but it also requires an element of resilience!

 *able to communicate well in written/spoken English, with at least basic computer skills and commitment to developing these.

 *have a sense of humour and an ability to laugh at yourself.

 A realistic understanding of the role of a teacher and of some current issues facing the profession is important.
 It can really help to spend a couple of days observing relevant lessons in a state primary to strengthen your application but this observation is not a strict requirement in itself.
 Top tips for getting some observational experience.